-Prerequisite: EDU 202, or departmental permission.
+Prerequisite: Admission to the Education Department.
 This course will provide students with an understanding of the reading process, beginning reading instruction, and teaching reading across the content areas for the primary and intermediate grades.
 Practicum required.

 EEL 302 - Children's Literature: Reading Across the Content Areas (3)